 A Regional Health Advisory Council will meet quarterly to review progress towards achieving the goals of the strategic plan and ensure we maintain a regional approach to the health-care needs of people we care for.
-The council will be composed of representation from Interlake-Eastern RHA's Board of Directors and senior leadership, Manitoba Government, Shared Health, local government and Indigenous partners, community health partners, physician partners and members of the public.
+The council will be composed of representation from Interlake-Eastern RHA senior leadership, Manitoba Government, Shared Health, local government and Indigenous partners, community health partners, physician partners and members of the public.